What is brownfield land?

-Sites which meet all of the following criteria will be included on the register:
+Sites must meet four criteria to be included on the register:

-- Previously Developed Land which meets the definition set out in Annex 2 of the National Planning Policy Framework;
+- Previously developed land which meets the full definition on page 70 of the National Planning Policy Framework

-- Available - the developer/ landowner has confirmed their intention is to sell/build out the land;
+- Available - the developer/landowner has confirmed their intention is to sell or build on the land

-- Suitable – when judged against the current national and local development plan policies (in our case the Core Strategy and Site Allocations and Policies Development Plan Document) and ;
+- Suitable - when judged against the Core Strategy, Site Allocations and Policies Development Plan

 - Be achievable - the site must be free of legal covenants or constraints which prevent or restrict development opportunities

-Part 1 is a list of sites which are considered to meet the legislative criteria of being 'suitable, available and achievable' for residential development.
+- part 1 - a list of sites that meet the legislative criteria of being suitable, available and achievable for residential development

-Part 2 consists of all the sites from part 1 which have been granted 'permission in principle'
+- part 2 - all of the sites from part 1 that have been granted permission in principle

-No sites have been identified to be granted permission in principle.
+No Rutland sites have been granted permission in principle.

-- the site must be classified as Previously Developed Land, as defined by the glossary to the National Planning Policy Framework (NPPF)
+- be classified as Previously Developed Land (see page 70 of the National Planning Policy Framework)

-- the site should be at least 0.25 hectares in size or capable of supporting at least 5 dwellings
+- be at least 0.25 hectares in size or capable of supporting at least five dwellings

-- residential development of the land is achievable within 15 years
+- be able to achieve residential development within 15 years

 The data is provided under the Open Government Licence.